DataPreProcessing-FALL2024/Deli4Test/README.md

 Function- Mean

-After aggregating, I saved the output to an RDS file (output111.rds) within the 'finalOutput' folder.
+After aggregating, I saved the output to an RDS file (output111.rds), a Parquet file (output111.parquet), and a CSV file (output111.csv) within the 'finalOutput' folder.

 ### **2 Groups, 2 Functions, 1 Input Variable**